pydantic/logfire/docs/guides/onboarding_checklist/add_manual_tracing2.md

 ![Default levels dropdown](../../images/guide/manual-tracing-default-levels.png)

-You can also set the minimum level used for console logging with `logfire.configure`, e.g:
+You can also set the minimum level used for console logging with [`logfire.configure`][logfire.configure], e.g:

 ```python
 import logfire